 Two choices here, and they are the exact same as two of the above choices for making new Collections:

 - From the grid.
-Click the 3-dot Menu > Select “Add To Collection”
+Click the three-dot Menu then select “Add To Collection”

 The Collections modal automatically brings your most recent Collection to the top of the list, but you can search for another Collection (or start a new one) from the modal.